vsivsi/gridfs-locks/README.md

     // Request a write lock
     lock.obtainWriteLock()

-    // Event emitteed if/when lock obtained
+    // Event emitted when lock obtained
     lock.on('locked', function(ld) {

       // Write to a gridFS file, do generally unsafe things

       // Don't forget!
       lock.releaseLock();
     });

     // Another lock on same resource ID, use of 'new' is optional